Are you listening?

 What are memes a kind of?
 They are a kind of way of behaving (roughly) that can be copied, transmitted, remembered, taught, shunned, denounced, brandished, ridiculed, parodied, censored, hallowed.
 There is no term readily available in the technical language of the scientific image that aptly encapsulates what kind of a thing a meme is.
 Leaning on the ordinary language of the manifest image, we might say that memes are ways: ways of doing something, or making something, but not instincts (which are a different kind of ways of doing something or making something).
 The difference is that memes are transmitted perceptually, not genetically.
-They are semantic information, design worth stealing or copying, except when they are misinformation, which, like counterfeit money, is something that is transmitted or saved under the mistaken presumption that it is valuable, useful.[x]
+They are semantic information, design worth stealing or copying, except when they are misinformation, which, like counterfeit money, is something that is transmitted or saved under the mistaken presumption that it is valuable, useful.[xi]

 Okay, so words are memes and memes are… “semantic information”.
 Dennett’s explanations are scattered throughout his book, for it turns out that he himself is the one doing all the dicey handwaving.
-He later clarifies that, according to Dawkins, “memes are informational things.”[xi]
+He later clarifies that, according to Dawkins, “memes are informational things.”[xii]
 And that brings us full circle on this rabbit trail: words have no mass or energy or chemical properties, but they are memes.
-Memes, meanwhile, are informational things.
+Memes, meanwhile, are semantic information…informational things.

 Where does that leave us?
 Face to face with an immaterial reality.
-Therefore, after Dennett surveyed the room and looked directly at that herd of Argentinosauruses, he decided to completely ignore them.
-Words must be “included in our ontology”, so perhaps we can just take them for granted and quietly assume that our ability to use them is instinctive.
+Therefore, after Dennett surveyed the room and looked directly at the mystery, he decided to completely ignore it.
+Why?
+Because he is a diehard atheistic Materialist, insisting that nothing exists but matter and energy.
+Having written such books as Freedom Evolves and Consciousness Explained, he cannot acknowledge the existence of something immaterial because Evolutionary Theory could never touch it.
+But since words must nevertheless be “included in our ontology”, perhaps we can just quietly take them for granted as, in the words of Chomsky, innate, or in the words of Pinker, instinctive.